-- Upon completion of the course the student will be able to: - Understand the origin of wastewater (sources, categories, quantities) - Understand the physicochemical (solid, gases, BOD, COD, TOC) and biological (microorganisms) characteristics of wastewater, and how they can be measured/estimated. - Understand the technologies employed in wastewater treatment plants - Be able to design screens, aerators, primary sedimentation tanks, aerobic reactors, anaerobic tanks for biogas production - Be aware of the types of solid waste and physicochemical characteristics - Be aware of methods of waste collection - Understand the use and operation of landfills. - Understand which processing technologies should be used depending on the physicochemical characteristics of the waste, - Be aware of combustion and composting technologies - Be aware of the thermochemical (combustion, gasification, pyrolysis) and biological (anaerobic digestion) processes of the organic fraction of the waste. - Be aware of the contribution of transport to air pollution and the significance of control pollution technologies. - Understand the principle of operation of three-way catalytic converters - Understand the principle of soot traps in diesel engines' - Being adequately informed of hybrid vehicles and hydrogen powered vehicles. - Calculate the equivalent air/fuel ratio - Be able to calculate the amount of exhausts according to the employed air/fuel ratio.

-Hours of Instruction 52 (Theory: 26 h, Exercises: 26 h)
+- Understand the origin of wastewater (sources, categories, quantities) - Understand the physicochemical (solid, gases, BOD, COD, TOC) and biological (microorganisms) characteristics of wastewater, and how they can be measured/estimated. - Understand the technologies employed in wastewater treatment plants - Be able to design screens, aerators, primary sedimentation tanks, aerobic reactors, anaerobic tanks for biogas production - Be aware of the types of solid waste and physicochemical characteristics - Be aware of methods of waste collection - Understand the use and operation of landfills. - Understand which processing technologies should be used depending on the physicochemical characteristics of the waste, Be aware of combustion and composting technologies Be aware of the thermochemical (combustion, gasification, pyrolysis) and biological (anaerobic digestion) processes of the organic fraction of the waste.
+Be aware of the contribution of transport to air pollution and the significance of control pollution technologies.
+Understand the principle of operation of three-way catalytic converters Understand the principle of soot traps in diesel engines' Being adequately informed of hybrid vehicles and hydrogen powered vehicles.
+Calculate the equivalent air/fuel ratio • • Be able to calculate the amount of exhausts according to the employed air/fuel ratio.
+Teaching methods Hours of Instruction 52 (Theory: 26 h, Exercises: 26 h)